clanker-devco/clanker-sdk/examples/v4/presale/README.md

 2. **Presale as Extension**: The presale contract automatically registers itself as an extension when you call `startPresale()`.
 The SDK handles this automatically - you don't need to add it manually to `extensionConfigs`
 3. **Extract Presale ID**: After starting a presale, you need to extract the `presaleId` from the transaction logs to use in subsequent operations
 4. **Salt Consistency**: Use the same `salt` when ending the presale as you used when starting it
+5. **Early Completion**: ⭐ **NEW** - Presale owners can end the presale early once the minimum goal is reached, even if the duration hasn't expired.
+This allows for faster token deployment when the presale is going well.
-5. **Timing**: Presales can only be ended after the duration has passed OR the max goal is reached
+6. **Timing**: Presales can be ended in three ways:
+   - Maximum goal reached (anyone can end)
+   - Duration expired + minimum goal met (anyone can end)
+   - Presale owner ends early after minimum goal met (owner only)
-6. **Early Withdrawal**: Users can withdraw their ETH contributions at any time while the presale is still ACTIVE (before it ends)
+7. **Early Withdrawal**: Users can withdraw their ETH contributions at any time while the presale is still ACTIVE (before it ends)
-7. **Lockup Period**: Tokens can only be claimed after the lockup period has passed (minimum 7 days required)
+8. **Lockup Period**: Tokens can only be claimed after the lockup period has passed (minimum 7 days required)
-8. **Vesting**: Tokens vest linearly over the vesting duration after lockup
+9. **Vesting**: Tokens vest linearly over the vesting duration after lockup
-9. **Allowlists**: If a presale uses an allowlist, only addresses on that allowlist can participate
+10. **Allowlists**: If a presale uses an allowlist, only addresses on that allowlist can participate
-10. **Other Extensions**: If you need to use other extensions along with presale, add them to `extensionConfigs` - the presale will automatically be added as the last extension
+11. **Other Extensions**: If you need to use other extensions along with presale, add them to `extensionConfigs` - the presale will automatically be added as the last extension

 ## Additional Resources